 In an effort to prevent excluded providers from enrolling in government health care programs, the Proposed Rule discusses options for implementing PPACA’s requirement that state Medicaid programs terminate an agency’s participation in program if the agency has been terminated in another state’s Medicaid program or by Medicare.
 The Proposed Rule stipulates that “The requirement for States to terminate would only apply in cases where providers, suppliers, or eligible professionals were terminated or had their billing privileges revoked for cause.”
 State Medicaid programs will not be able to collaterally terminate a provider that has been terminated by another state until the provider has had the opportunity to exhaust “all available appeal rights in the State that originally terminated the provider.”

 Based on the reasoning that providers and suppliers whose enrollment has been terminated by a state Medicaid Program pose an increased risk to the Medicare program, CMS, proposes to allow “CMS or its designated Medicare contractor to revoke Medicare billing privileges when a State Medicaid agency terminates, revokes, or suspends a provider or supplier's Medicaid enrollment or billing privileges.”

 The latest Proposed Rule affects the pocketbooks of most providers, through application fees and payment cutoffs.
 As the new federal health reform legislation is implemented via the regulatory process, providers should expect additional opportunities to comment on new proposed rules.
-If our firm can be of assistance in this comment stage of the rule process or provide further interpretation of the proposed new rules, please let Peter Mellette, Harrison Gibbs or Nathan Mortier know.
+If our firm can be of assistance in this comment stage of the rule process or provide further interpretation of the proposed new rules, please let Peter Mellette or Harrison Gibbs know.